-Extended Producer Responsibility for Packaging in the United States: a 2025 Update
+Extended Producer Responsibility for Packaging in the United States: A 2026 Update

-This blog was originally posted on 5th February, 2025.
+This blog was originally posted on 5th February 2025, and was updated on 29th January 2026.
 Further regulatory developments may have occurred after publication.
 To keep up-to-date with the latest compliance news, sign up to our newsletter.

 AUTHORED BY RUAN DOHERTY, REGULATORY ANALYST, COMPLIANCE & RISKS